Love on Top of Love: Background

 "Love on Top of Love", subtitled "Killer Kiss" on single releases, was produced by C+C Music Factory's David Cole and Robert Clivilles.
 Another album track, "On My Way", made the single B-side in the UK, while "Dream", a track available only on Bulletproof Heart CD releases, elsewhere.
 The song met with considerable success and reached #1 on the Billboard Hot Club Dance Play chart for two weeks in December 1989.

 Music video

 The music video features Jones wearing a swimsuit and sunglasses in a pool with a black-and-white screen in the background showing her smoking.
-A subsequent scenes show Jones in bed wearing a swim cap while surrounded by men.
+A subsequent scene show Jones in bed wearing a swim cap while surrounded by men.
 Jones originally shot the video with a Danish actor Sven-Ole Thorsen, whom she dated, playing her boyfriend but his scenes were cut out.
 The video was directed by Greg Gorman.